agrosner/DBFlow/usage/SQLQuery.md

   1. We add or remove columns
   2. Have to write more functions like this for other tables, queries, and other kinds of data?

 In short, we want this code to be maintainable, short, reusable, and expressive of what actually is happening.
-In this library, calling this statement becomes as easy as, given you built your database and model correctly:
+In this library, calling this statement becomes as easy as this (given you built your database and model correctly):

 ```java